memgraph/docs/docs/import-data/data-streams/manage-streams-lab.md

 An offset of `-1` denotes the beginning offset available for the given topic/partition.

-An offset of `-2` denotes the end of the stream and only the next produced message will be consumed.
+An offset of `-2` denotes the end of the stream in which case only the next produced message will be consumed.

 ## Logs

-If you are running Memgraph with Docker and want to see logs in Memgraph Lab, be sure to exposed the 7444 port when running the `docker run` command.
+If you are running Memgraph with Docker and want to see logs in Memgraph Lab, be sure to expose the 7444 port when running the `docker run` command.

-Otherwise Memgraph's log files can be found at `/var/log/memgraph/memgraph_<date>.log`.
+Otherwise, Memgraph's log files can be found at `/var/log/memgraph/memgraph_<date>.log`.
 Look for the name of your stream in the log file to find the error.